Online MS in Data Science Curriculum Overview

-Our online MS in Data Science program offers a rigorous, interdisciplinary curriculum designed to put you at the center of data-centric problem-solving that can help organizations make strategic decisions and optimize outcomes.
-The curriculum is delivered 100% online and can be completed in less than 2 years.
+Our online MS in Data Science program offers a rigorous, interdisciplinary curriculum to prepare you with marketable skills in data-centric problem-solving that drives strategic decision-making and optimized outcomes.
+The curriculum is delivered 100 percent online and can be completed in less than two years.

 This course provides an overview of methods by which computers can learn from data or experience and make decisions accordingly.
 Topics include supervised learning, unsupervised learning, reinforcement learning, and knowledge extraction from large databases with applications to science, engineering, and medicine.
 You’ll learn to recognize a problem as being appropriate for a machine learning solution and take steps to solve that problem with an applicable technique.

 This course will focus on agents that must learn, plan, and act in complex, non-deterministic environments.
 We will cover the main theory and approaches of reinforcement learning (RL), along with common software libraries and packages used to implement and test RL algorithms.
 The course is a graduate seminar with assigned readings and discussions.
 The content of the course will be guided in part by the interests of the students.
 It will cover at least the first several chapters of the course textbook.
 Beyond that, we will move to more advanced and recent readings from the field (e.g., transfer learning and deep RL) with an aim towards focusing on the practical successes and challenges relating to reinforcement learning.

 A two-course, hands-on, and project-based culmination to the program, in which students apply data science and analytic principles to the solution of a real-world problem.
 In the first course, students will perform requirements analysis, review available data sources, and propose a solution strategy to the problem, beginning their analysis.
 The second course completes the analysis process, culminating in a final report summarizing data gathered, analytic results, lessons learned, and opportunities for future study.